soxueren/atsd/api/sql/examples/group-by-tags.md

   GROUP BY entity, tags.file_system, tags.mount_point, PERIOD(1 HOUR)
 ```

-## Query with GROUP BY all tag columns
+## Query with GROUP BY All Tag Columns

-The query produces the same result as above assuming the list of series tags is the same, namely there are two series tags: `mount_point` and `file_system`.
+The query produces the same result as above assuming the list of series tags is the same, namely the following two series tags: `mount_point` and `file_system`.

-Using columns `tags` and `tags.*` (in SELECT expression) provides an option of grouping by tags without knowing available series tags ahead of time.
+Using columns `tags` and `tags.*` (in the SELECT expression) provides an option of grouping by tags without knowing available series tags ahead of time.

 ```sql
 SELECT entity, datetime, tags.*, AVG(value)